-If 2018 was the year of the reusable coffee cup and paper straws, where next for the ethical high street consumer?
+If 2018 was the year of the reusable coffee cup (but sadley not the end of single use coffee pods)and paper straws, where next for the ethical high street consumer?
 BusinessWaste.co.uk research takes a closer look at the areas to watch in 2019 as well as a look back at the progress so far.

 Selling produce without excessive packaging is less a new idea and more a return to traditional methods, but packaging-free shops have seen a huge increase in popularity in the first half of 2019.